ZeroThreat Wins Cybersecurity Excellence Award for Web App Security - Read More

 The cybersecurity community is facing not just a numbers game, but a complexity crisis: vulnerabilities like CSRF, SQLi, and XSS are no longer isolated software bugs; they are critical business risks, frequently exploited in minutes rather than months.

-This in-depth report delivers a research-backed, data-rich analysis of the most significant vulnerability trends of 2025—from CVE volumes to zero-day exploitations, from AI-driven scanning to sector-specific threats.
-Whether you’re a security engineer, a CISO, or a DevSecOps lead, this research will help you understand how the threat landscape has shifted, and how to prioritize your next move.
+This in-depth report delivers a research-backed, data-rich analysis of the most significant vulnerability trends of 2026, from CVE volumes to zero-day exploitations, from AI-driven pentesting to sector-specific threats.
+Whether you’re a security engineer, a CISO, or a DevSecOps lead, this research - Cybersecurity Vulnerability Statistics in 2026, will help you understand how the threat landscape has shifted, and how to prioritize your next move.

 On This Page